elvismdev/code2prompt-manager/README.md

 - `-d, --directory <path>`: Directory to scan (default: current directory)
 - `-e, --extra-exclude <patterns>`: Additional exclude patterns (comma-separated)
 - `-i, --include <patterns>`: Include patterns (comma-separated)
-- `-O, --output-file <file>`: Output file name (default: codebase.md)
+- `-O, --output-file <file>`: Output file name (default: current directory name + .md)
 - `-F, --output-format <format>`: Output format: markdown, json, or xml (default: markdown)
 - `--include-priority`: Include files in case of conflict between include and exclude patterns
 - `--full-directory-tree`: List the full directory tree
 - `-c, --encoding <encoding>`: Optional tokenizer to use for token count
 - `--line-numbers`: Add line numbers to the source code
 - `-n, --no-execute`: Only show the command, don't execute it
+- `--auto-exclude`: Automatically exclude files to stay under size limit

 ## How it Works

 1. The tool scans your codebase directory
 2. Files and directories are sorted by size (largest first)
+3. When using `--auto-exclude`, the tool automatically selects large files to exclude to meet the size limit
-3. An interactive UI lets you select which files to exclude
+4. An interactive UI lets you select which files to exclude or include
+5. The tool calculates the estimated output file size based on your selections
-4. The tool generates and executes the appropriate code2prompt command
+6. The tool generates and executes the appropriate code2prompt command

 ## Example